sudo-self/Rpi-shairport-sync/CAR INSTALL.md

 ```
 # denyinterfaces wlan0
 ```
-From this point on, at least on the Raspberry Pi, if you reboot the machine, it will connect to the network you used when you set it up for the first time.
+From this point on, at least on the Raspberry Pi, if you reboot the machine, it will connect to the network it was configured on, i.e. the network you used when you set it up for the first time.

 You can perform updates in the normal way.
-When you are finixhed, you need to undo the temporary changes you make to the setup, as follows:
+When you are finished, you need to undo the temporary changes you made to the setup, as follows:

 1. Disable the three system services you temporarily re-enabled:
 ```